 All pets, other than service animals and non-carnivorous fish, are prohibited in and around residential facilities.
 This includes, but is not limited to, all courtyards, breezeways, common spaces and parking lots within the residential communities.
 Fish must be stored in tanks of 15 gallons or less while in the residential facilities.

 Any student who is observed, or any student whose guest is observed, with a dog, cat or other prohibited animal – visiting or residing – on residential premises will incur an immediate $100.00 fine.
 If the pet is not removed within 24 hours, students are subject to increased fines, further disciplinary action, and removal of the animal by the University.

 Students are also discouraged from feeding any stray animals around campus.

 Exceptions will not be made for any temporary keeping of pets.
-Faculty and staff members who live on-campus are allowed to keep pets when approved by the Director of Residential Life.
+Faculty and Professional Staff members who live on-campus are allowed to keep pets when approved by the Director of Residential Life.

 Designated quiet hours are as follows:

 Sunday – Thursday: 11:00pm – 9:00am

 Friday-Saturday: 12:00am – 10:00am